 How does Selling Later work?

 If you are selling your home within the next year, you simply post your home, photos, month in which you want to sell

 , and detailed information about what makes your home special!
 Prospective buyers can view your home based on location, selling time frame, and price.
-If interested, buyers will send you an inquiry about your home via masked email.
+If interested, buyers will send you an inquiry about your home via masked email to protect user privacy.